 All employees must comply with the Reimbursement Claim process for any material purchases or travel expenses.
-Prior to making a purchase, employee must complete the purchase request form, to include, reason for purchase, estimated cost and include amount not to exceed, and submit to supervisor no less than five (5) days prior to purchase.
-DO NOT MAKE A PURCHASE UNTIL YOU HAVE RECEIVED PRIOR APPROVAL.
+Prior to making a purchase, employees must complete the purchase request form, to include, reason for purchase, estimated cost and include amount not to exceed, and submit to supervisor no less than five (5) days prior to purchase.
+EMPLOYEES ARE PROHIBITED FROM MAKING A PURCHASE UNTIL THEY HAVE RECEIVED PRIOR APPROVAL.

 After you have received approval and purchased items, complete the description section for items purchased, attach original receipt (copies shall not be accepted), sign and submit claim form to your supervisor for approval.
-If supervisor approves, form will be routed to the Finance Department for review and final processing.
-Reimbursement are made directly through payroll.
+If the supervisor approves, the form will be routed to the Finance Department for review and final processing.
+Reimbursements are made directly through payroll.

 The School either incurs the actual cost of travel expenses for the cost of travel expenses, when (i) the School requests that the Employee travel to a conference; (ii) the expense is incurred within the scope of Employee's employment; and (iii) the expense was made on behalf of the Employee (and no other persons) unless approved in advance and in writing by the Superintendent & CEO.
-Each Employee must provide original receipts for travel expenses to the School's Business Office within five (5) calendar days of the Employee's return from travel.
+Each Employee must provide original receipts for travel expenses to the School's Finance Office within five (5) calendar days of the Employee's return from travel.